ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 >
 > The second cell requires input:
 >
 > - Proper Plone log-in information must be written in the `plone_auth = get_plone_auth('./plonetools/plone_auth.json')` file.
 > - In order to do this, click on the `Jupyter` icon in the top left corner of the page.
 > - This will bring you to a list of folders and notebooks.
 Select the `plonetools` folder.
-From there, select the `plone_auth.json` file and input your Plone base URL, username, and password.
+From there, select the `plone_auth.json` file and input your Plone base URL, username, and password. **Hint:** ensure the base_url in your json file ends in a slash, like `https://members.oceantrack.org/`!
-> - Ensure that "verify" is set to false.
 > - You can now successfully log into Plone.
 >
 > Now, when you run the cell, you should get following output: